NickFlexer/lua-middleclass-abc/README.md

 # lua-middlecalss-abc
-Lua abstract base class implementation for middleclass
+Lua abstract base class implementation for [middleclass](https://github.com/kikito/middleclass)

 ### Overview
-lua-middlecalss-abc is just an [middleclass](https://github.com/kikito/middleclass) class.
+lua-middlecalss-abc is just an middleclass class.
 To mark methods as abstract it must return ```self.abstractmethod```

-Method ```ABC:set_abstract_methods(cls)``` set all abstract methods in abstract base class.
+Method ```:set_abstract_methods(cls)``` set all abstract methods in abstract base class.
 You must mark one or more methods like abstract

-Metod ```ABC:check_abstract_methods(cls)``` check all methods of subclass.
+Metod ```:check_abstract_methods(cls)``` check all methods of subclass.
 If some abstract methods not implemented ABC raise "Can't instantiate abstract class" error

 ### Simple example